stephanoparaskeva/wdi-project-4-infinite/README.md

 The coin show page still requires a separate request as each coin requires full candle data for the graph.

+### Styling:
+From the beginning of the project we had decided to build mobile-first, and therefore chose to use a framework early on that was both lightweight and responsive.
+We decided to go with the Skeleton CSS framework.
+This early design choice benefited us later as it allowed for a very mobile responsive site that we could easily customise straight out of the box.
+We also liked the polish of the Delta app, so chose a similar layout.
+As we were dealing with very large numbers for example Market Cap, we wanted to display these numbers in a more friendly way and so utilised a library called Numeral, which changed how numbers were formatted.
+For example a number with 9 digits would be '1.5 b', for 1.5 billion.
+Lastly to really make our site stand out, we chose to pick a colour scheme that looked original and a logo design that reflected the cyclical nature of how the site was supposed to be navigated and thus chose an infinity symbol.

 ### Process:
 This was a team based project where I worked with one other developer, [Stephen Sabo](https://github.com/SaboHimself).
 We worked together using Version-Control via Git on GitHub where Stephen was the Git master.
 Both of us would communicate on what we were doing at each point in time.
 We'd handle any Git conflicts together and discuss what we wanted to keep and what we didn't.
 Features were created on separate Git branches before being merged into the development branch.